 - Roll the dice.
 If you roll doubles, you are set free and can move forward just as if you had rolled those doubles on a normal turn.
 However, you cannot roll again as you would normally do when rolling doubles.
 You can't choose to pay the fine or play a Get out of Jail Free card after failing to roll doubles unless this is your third attempt.

 If you fail to roll doubles on the third attempt, you must either pay the fine or play a Get out of Jail Free card.
 If needed, you can sell houses, mortgage a property, or sell a property to raise the money for the fine.
 After paying the fine, you may move forward the number of spaces indicated by your failed attempt to roll doubles.

 If you are unable to raise the money to pay the fine, you have gone bankrupt and you are out of the game.

 Going to Jail in Monopoly Can Be a Good Thing

 Monopoly jail isn't always a bad thing.
 In fact, as the game progresses, jail can become a good thing.
-Early in the game, you want to keep moving around the board to land on properties to buy.
+Early in the game, you want to keep moving around the board to land on properties to buy and build your real estate portfolio.
 At this stage, going to jail means forfeiting that opportunity.
-You will want to pay the fine or use a Get Out of Jail Free Card on your next move.
+You will want to pay the fine or use a Get out of Jail Free Card on your next move.

-But later in the game when most of the properties on the board are already owned, the only benefit of moving around the board is the $200 collected by passing Go and the chance of a beneficial card being drawn by landing on Chance or Community Chest.
+But later in the game, when most of the properties on the board are already owned, the only benefit of moving around the board is the $200 collected by passing Go and the chance of drawing a beneficial card after landing on Chance or Community Chest.
 If your opponents have houses and hotels, staying in jail can be a great way to avoid them.
 In jail, you are still collecting rents from your properties and your opponents may need to sell or trade their properties.
 You get the benefits without the risks.

 Alternative Jail Rules for a Short Game of Monopoly